mmdelaney/DATA-310/Prj1.md

 |362 Commonwealth Ave APT 2D, Boston, MA 02115|$625,000|$4,478,185|$3,853,185|
 |103 Gainsborough St APT 103, Boston, MA 02115|$885,800|$4,709,304|$3,823,504|

+There's no way to know for sure why my model overestimated the prices of these listings, but I think it's interesting that these 10 houses all fall within 3 zipcodes: 02110, 02108, and 02115.
+I would guess that these zipcodes contain many of the most expensive listings in my dataset, which caused the model to overpredict the prices of houses in these areas.

 Worst Deals:

 |Address|Actual Price|Predicted Price|Difference|